Wahed08/MERN/README.md

 # MERN
-Learning about MERN full stack, how its works..Its not a personal project
+Learning about MERN full stack, how its works..Its not a personal One.